Gettysburg Cyclorama: Chicago version

-In 1879, the National Panorama Company, led by Charles Louis Willoughby and supported by Marshall Field, Judge Treat, Jefferson Printing Company and an assortment of other capitalists commissioned the artist Paul Dominique Philippoteaux to begin works on a cyclorama of the Battle of Gettysburg.
-Preparation began in 1880 and by 1883 the National Panorama Company had taken possession of the monumental cyclorama painting which became known as the Gettysburg Cyclorama, Chicago version (so-named for the city in which it was first exhibited).
+In 1881, Paul Philippoteaux was commissioned by Charles Willoughby to paint a cyclorama depicting Pickett's Charge for $50,000.
+Willoughby, Phillippoteaux, and other investors formed the National Panorama Company to display the artwork once it was completed.
+A location for a building to house the cyclorama was also selected.

 The work opened to the public in Chicago on October 22, 1883, to critical acclaim.
 General John Gibbon, one of the commanders of the Union forces who repelled Pickett's Charge, was among the veterans of the battle who gave it favorable reviews.
 So realistic was the painting that many veterans of the war were reported to have wept upon seeing it.
+The painting was displayed in Chicago for ten years; the exhibitors claimed that it was viewed by over two million people during that time.
+This version was probably not the copy displayed at the 1893 Chicago World's Fair, and a cyclorama displayed in Indianapolis, Indiana, in 1893 was claimed to be the Chicago copy by its presenters.
+The next year, a copy claimed to be the original Chicago version was on display for a fair in Sioux City, Iowa; it was badly damaged by weather during this display.